mulesoft-labs/node-raml-sanitize/README.md

 #### Repeated values

-When the repeat flag is set to `true`, the return value will always be an array.
+When the repeat flag is set to `true`, the return value will be an array.
 If the value is not an array, it will be wrapped in an array.
 If the value is empty, an empty array will be returned.

 ### Caveats

-#### Empty Values

-Any empty values (`null` and `undefined`) will be returned.

-#### Numbers

-Only valid JavaScript numbers will be correctly sanitized.
-Any invalid or infinite number will return `NaN`.

-#### Integers
+#### Invalid Sanitization

-Only valid integers and valid JavaScript numbers will sanitize.
-Any invalid integer or infinite number will return `NaN`.
+If a sanitization is invalid, the original value will be returned instead.

 #### Booleans

 Only `false`, `0`, `"false"`, `"0"` and `""` will return `false`.
 Everything else is considered `true`.

-#### Dates

-Date sanitization will always return a date object.
-In the case of an invalid date, you will receive an invalid date object.

 ## License